parthashar/parthashar/README.md

-- :computer: Site Reliability and Platform Engineering at [Gousto🥙](https://www.gousto.co.uk)
+- :computer: Site Reliability and Platform Engineering
 - :hammer_and_wrench: Interested in Python, AWS, Kubernetes and CNCF projects
 - ⚡ I enjoy: Tennis, Squash, Climbing and Formula 1